-Take control of your future by freezing your eggs with Thérapie Fertility.
-Egg freezing at a younger age gives you a greater chance of growing your family, especially if you encounter difficulty conceiving naturally at a later date.
+Take control of your future by freezing your eggs with Thérapie Fertility!
+Egg freezing at a younger age gives your future family the best possible chance.

 Reciprocal IVF, also known as shared motherhood is an increasingly popular option at Thérapie Fertility.
 It affords same sex female couples the opportunity to share the physical experience of pregnancy.
-The process involves both partners.

 IUI or Intrauterine Insemination works by putting sperm directly into your uterus around the time you’re ovulating, helping the sperm get closer to your egg.